raksha408/Avocado-Price-Prediction-Ripeness-Classification/README.md

-# Avocado Price Prediction & Ripeness Classification
+# Avocado Price Prediction and Ripeness Classification

-This project presents a **dual framework** for comprehensive avocado analysis.
+This repository provides an implementation of **avocado price prediction** using regression models and **avocado ripeness classification** using deep learning CNNs.
+It combines both modules into a unified Streamlit interface.
 It enables users to:

 - **Predict avocado prices** using historical sales data and regression models.